nickth3man/mymiamidoctor/memory-bank/progress.md

 - Modified package.json build script to include `npm install --legacy-peer-deps` before running Next.js build
 - Updated decisionLog.md with detailed rationale for the solution
 - Updated activeContext.md to reflect the current deployment status

+### 2/27/2025 - Package Name Fix
+- Encountered 404 error during npm package installation for @decapcms/app
+- Investigated the npm registry and found that the package name was incorrect
+- Discovered that the admin/index.html file was using netlify-cms instead of @decapcms/app
+- Fixed the issue by replacing @decapcms/app with netlify-cms-app in package.json
+- Committed and pushed the changes to the GitHub repository
+- Updated Memory Bank files to reflect the package name fix

 ## In Progress Tasks
 - Netlify CMS Integration